Hexworks/hexworks-site/_projects/zircon.md

 - True Type Fonts
 - and Graphic tilesets *(Usage info [here](https://github.com/Hexworks/zircon/wiki/Resource-Handling#graphic-tilesets))*

-Read more about them in the [resource handling Wiki page][resource-handling] if you want to know more or if you want to use your own tilesets and fonts.
+Read more about them in the [resource handling documentation page][resource-handling] if you want to know more or if you want to use your own tilesets and fonts.

 Zircon also comes with **its own tileset format (`ztf`: Zircon Tileset Format)** which is **very easy to use**.